mccoyJosh/ClassInfo/SDEV140/M05/Day1/1_program_debugging.md

 > **visual inspection**: looking at each statement one-by-one to try and find the bug.

-The *proper* way to do this is by first process each line with the hypothesis *this statement ahs a bug* and trying to disprove it.
+The *proper* way to do this is by first process each line with the hypothesis *this statement has a bug* and trying to disprove it.
 If it is disproven, move on; otherwise, fix the bug.

 ### Debug Output Statements